AVerImaTeC: A Dataset for Automatic Verification of Image-Text Claims with Evidence from the Web: Annotation Process

 \textbf{Claim Extraction \& Normalization. }Given a fact-checking article, an annotator extracts all claims from it, as multiple claims may pertain to a single event.
 The modality types of claims are annotated, and only \textit{image-text} claims (i.e., textual claims paired with images) are forwarded to phase two.
 For identified image-text claims, sufficient context must be provided to ensure that the claim, specifically its textual component, can be understood independently of the surrounding article.
+In some cases, metadata (e.g., date, location, speaker) is sufficient to disambiguate a claim.
+However, for ambiguities beyond metadata, such as unresolved coreference or missing referents, annotators are instructed to enrich the extracted claims so that they can be interpreted independently.
 The associated images are uploaded and normalized (e.g., separating collages or locating original, unaltered versions).
 Relevant metadata is also annotated.
 We exclude unverifiable claims (e.g., speculation or personal opinions) and claims where images are not used in verification or involve manipulated content.

 \textbf{Question Generation \& Answering. }Annotators in this phase are instructed to transform the rationales derived from fact-checking articles into a sequence of QA pairs.
 Each question is annotated with its \textit{question type}, \textit{answering method} and \textit{answers}.
 For \textit{image-related} questions, annotators must select relevant images from either the claim images or images from previous answers.
 If a question is not marked as \textit{unanswerable} or pertains to \textit{image analysis}, annotators are required to provide supporting urls of the evidence source.
 We advise annotators to prioritize evidence sources linked within the fact-checking articles but to exclude anything published after the claim date, including the article itself.
 When linked sources are unavailable (e.g., dead links) or insufficient, annotators are provided with a custom Google search interface that supports both text and image queries.
 All retrieved pages from the interface are restricted to dates \textit{prior} to the claim date to prevent temporal leakage~\citep{DBLP:conf/emnlp/Glockner0G22}.
 Based on the generated QA pairs, annotators assign a verdict.